$\alpha$ Effect and Magnetic Diffusivity $\beta$ in Helical Plasma under Turbulence Growth: Conclusions

 Overall, the small $\alpha$ effect and the large $\beta$ effect in magnetic field amplification explain how the magnetic field is induced in plasma.
 In systems where charged particles interfere with other magnetic eddies, it shows that the effect of magnetic diffusion due to fluid characteristics is greater than electromagnetic effects.
 However, this does not imply that the $\alpha$ effect is insignificant.
 As seen in Fig.~8, the $\alpha$ effect appears to determine the system's polarity in conjunction with the conservation of magnetic helicity, while the actual amplification of the magnetic field is likely governed by $\beta$ diffusion.
-Finally, in this paper, we examined the case where $\text{Pr}_M = 1$; however, to accurately describe natural phenomena, it is also necessary to investigate the general ranges where $\text{Pr}_M \gg 1$ and $\text{Pr}_M \ll 1$.\\
+As $Re$ or $Re_\mathrm{M}$, or the degree of nonlinearity, increases, the fluidic characteristics of plasma, due to its electrical neutrality in plasmas, become more dominant.
+Furthermore, in certain regions, the enhanced magnetic field naturally evolves in a way that lowers the energy density by increasing the eddy scale, following the law of entropy increase.
+Finally, in this paper, we examined the case where $\text{Pr}_\mathrm{M} = 1$; however, to accurately describe natural phenomena, it is also necessary to investigate the general ranges where $\text{Pr}_\mathrm{M} \gg 1$ and $\text{Pr}_\mathrm{M} \ll 1$.
+The study on $\alpha$ and $\beta$ presented in this work aims to reproduce the DNS and observed magnetic fields to obtain accurate profiles and, from these, understand the physical mechanisms of the internal processes that give rise to $\alpha$ and $\beta$.